Unhygienic and unclean premises

 If you have concerns about the cleanliness of a shop selling food or a restaurant, you should report them to your local environmental health department who will investigate.

-- You can find your local authority environmental health department details at www.foodstandards.gov.scot.
+You can find your local authority environmental health department details from the Food Standards Scotland website.

 Choosing where to eat or buy food